The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   bestPlayer.name = "Kevin Durant";
   console.log(theGOAT.name);
   ```
+Answer: The following code logs "Kevin Durant" because on line 48 we declared `theGOAT` and assigned the object `bestPlayer`.
+On line 49 we changed `name` in the object using `.name` and we assigned it "Kevin Durant".

 6. **What is the value of `b` after this code runs?
 Explain why this is the case.**
   ```javascript